ujamii/fs_media_gallery/Documentation/UsersManual/Index.rst

       **Image 3:** Set "Contains Plugin" to "MediaGalleries"

 #.
-Go to *Filelist* and open the folder you want to turn into a album (the folder should contain some media assets like e.g. images).
+Go to *Filelist* and open the folder you want to turn into a album (the folder should contain some media assets like e.g. images)
 #.
 In *Filelist* click on the *Create new album in "<Storage Folder>"* icon in top toolbar or use *Create new album in "<Storage Folder>"* from the context menu in file list

    .. figure:: ../Images/UserManual/create-new-media-album-from-folder.png